Ardrossan Town railway station: History

 It became part of the Glasgow and South Western Railway, passing to the London, Midland and Scottish Railway during the Grouping of 1923.
 The station then passed on to the Scottish Region of British Railways on nationalisation in 1948 and was renamed Ardrossan Town by British Rail on 2 March 1953.

 The rebuilt station consisted of two through lines with the addition of a bay platform at the north end.
 A goods shed and yard were located to the west of the platforms.
 The main offices were located on the Up platform, consisting of a one and two storey ashlar building.
 The station was closed on 1 January 1968 and lay derelict for a number of years, though the double tracks into the bay platform remained and were used for stabling empty DMUs from time to time.

 Upon electrification of the Ayrshire Coast Line, the station was reopened on 19 January 1987, now unstaffed and on a far smaller scale: the double track to the harbour was singled and the Up platform removed, meaning trains from both directions would now have to use the former Down platform.
-After electrification, the nearby level crossing gates remained for a number of years but have since been removed.
 The station buildings remained unused but were later refurbished for use as commercial properties and the branch lines into the bay platform at the station were lifted.
 In the early 2000s, the surviving station office buildings were demolished and replaced by a contemporary red-brick commercial unit.
 The goods shed remains as private property.